canonical/brand-store-documentation/configuration-values.rst

 .. note::

   Use of the Brand account and its credentials should be strictly limited.
 Canonical recommends that the Brand account not be assigned any roles that are not strictly needed.
 The Brand account will need the **Publisher** role, but do not make the Brand account a store **Administrator**, **Reviewer**, or **Viewer**.
+After registering snap names, the Brand account may make other developer accounts **Collaborators** on these snaps.
+These accounts then may upload future revisions of these snaps.
+Using collaborators instead of the Brand account to publish snaps is encouraged, as this further reduces use of the Brand account.

 .. important::